ragnhibs/IMO2020/README.md

 Model results and plotting scripts for the manuscript:

-Multi-model effective radiative forcing of the 2020 sulphur cap for shipping
+"Multi-model effective radiative forcing of the 2020 sulphur cap for shipping"

+by R. B. Skeie, R. Byrom, Ø. Hodnebrog, C. Jouan and G. Myhre

 Figure 1: plot_erf_figure.py